 From the Rooms, we will instruct your team to enter into the first gymnasium entrance to get your team photo taken.
 Following the photo, you will be directed to your Table Line accordingly.

-With the large amount of people coming to this event we ask that you do not bring much into the building.
+With a large number of people coming to this event, we ask that you do not bring much into the building.
 Do not bring things like coffee & doughnuts.
 No personal food & drink items are allowed into the Food-Packing area (gymnasium).
 Do not bring valuables.

-Since Canada is celebrating its 150th year, we encourage teams to wear white on red clothing.
 Please come in comfortable shoes for the food packing.
-Come with your smile and have fun.
+Come with your smile and have fun!

-Obviously we want you to enjoy the experience of packing on the food lines, but depending on how fast people actually pack throughout the day, the final shift may be finished early.
+Obviously, we want you to enjoy the experience of packing on the food lines, but depending on how fast people actually pack throughout the day and how much money each team has raised (the more raised, the more food can be packed), the final shift may be finished early.
 This is where we still need your assistance.

 There is the big task of washing the equipment afterwards in Rooms A, B, & C. There are tables to be cleaned and disassembled – some will be stored at the facility and some will have to be loaded onto trucks.
 Signs have to be taken down.
 Electrical Cords have to be taken up and put away in their proper bins.
 Floors have to be cleaned.
 Pallets have to be taken out of the building.
 Trucks and trailers are to be loaded with boxed food and equipment.
-There may also be a need for some people to unload at the Kingswood Centre where we warehouse supplies.
+There may also be a need for some people to unload the warehouse supplies.
 We will coordinate all these activities as best as possible, but please be flexible as unforeseen things may play a part.
-Wayne McConnachie will be the lead coordinator and there will be other staff there to help assign job duties.
-Strong men are needed to help with the loading of food & supplies onto trucks and trailers.
+Wayne McConnachie will be the lead coordinator and there will be other crew members there to help assign job duties.
+Strong people are needed to help with the loading of food & supplies onto trucks and trailers.